K-12 Presentation capabilities:

 - Agricultural Valuations and Beekeeping – We’ll discuss the basics of keeping bees on property for agricultural valuations in Texas.
 This talk discusses how to determine the standards for your county as well as how to turn it into a win-win for the beekeeper and landowner.

 - Honey Bees as a Superorganism – This talk discusses the hive and how it behaves as a superorganism in order to survive.
 No part survives alone – it takes the hive as a whole.
-This discussion gets into honey bee behavior, pheromones, and hive communication as well.
+The mechanics of honey bee behavior, pheromones, and hive communication as they work within the colony.

 - Practical Application of Space Management – This is a tips and tricks approach to “how” to manipulate frames and manage bees.
 We briefly discuss the difference in various hive types in this talk as well as the more general “space” and “management” practices that apply across all beekeeping.

-- Learn from Mistakes – Learning from yours (and others’) mistakes is a great way to get ahead of the game on quality beekeeping.
+- Learn from Mistakes – A Hive Autopsy Class – Learning from yours (and others’) mistakes is a great way to get ahead of the game on quality beekeeping.
 Common mistakes and hard lessons that beekeepers often learn the hard way in their first few years.

 - Top Bar & Foundationless Beekeeping – We do keep top bar hives in addition to our more numerous Langstroth hives.
 In this talk we discuss management practices and tips that are important for top bar and foundationless beekeeping.
 From getting started to annual management of an established colony, we’ll cover the bases.